Skip to content

 • STORE, --store: Metadata store to use.

-• --dry-run, --no-dry-run: Preview changes without executing [default: --no-dry-run]
+• --dry-run, --no-dry-run: Preview changes without executing [default: False]

 metaxy migrations status

-Show migration chain and execution status.
+Show migrations and execution status.

 Reads migration definitions from YAML files (git).
 Shows execution status from database events.
 Displays the parent chain in order.